 - Help consumers understand Social Security and other benefits, and the effect of employment on benefits.

 People who experience multiple barriers to employment can benefit from Career and Resource Mapping (CRM).
-Call the Disability Navigator Line, 541-686-7503, for more information.
+Call LILA at 541-607-7020 for more information.

 Contact: Johann Mueller – jmueller@lilaoregon.org